01alchemist/TurboScript/docs/module/TurboScriptModuleSystem.md

 import * as symbol from "module" import {exportSymbol1,exportSymbol2} as symbol from "module"
 ```
-"module" can be local turboscript module, local typescript module or compiled wasm module.
+`module` can be local turboscript module, local typescript module or compiled wasm module.

-### import default export from local TurboScript
+#### import default export from local TurboScript
 ```typescript
 import defaultAwesomeComponent from "./components/awesome-component"
 // or